xster/flutter-wiki/Desktop-shells.md

 ### Plugins

-Writing plugins is supported on all platforms, however there are currently very few plugins that actually have desktop support.
-As with the overall status above, the macOS plugin APIs and structure are relatively stable, while Windows and Linux will change significantly.
+Writing plugins is supported on all platforms, however there are currently few plugins that actually have desktop support.
+The [flutter-desktop-embedding project's plugins](https://github.com/google/flutter-desktop-embedding/tree/master/plugins) are one source for Windows and Linux plugins.

+Since the plugin APIs and tooling for Windows and Linux are not yet stable, publishing Windows and/or Linux plugins to pub.dev is strongly discouraged, but they can be referenced manually.
+See below for details.

 ## Tooling

 Support for desktop in the `flutter` tool is a work in progress.
-To use it, you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels) (or `dev` for macOS), and you must enable the feature for your platform:
+To use it, you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels), and you must enable the feature for your platform:
+* `flutter config --enable-windows-desktop` to enable Windows.
 * `flutter config --enable-linux-desktop` to enable Linux.
-* `flutter config --enable-macos-desktop` to enable macOS.
-* `flutter config --enable-windows-desktop` to enable Windows.

 Run `flutter config` to see your current settings, as well as the commands to disable the feature again.

 ### `create`

 Currently, macOS is the only desktop platform supported by `flutter create`.
-For Windows and Linux, the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding) has simple runners for each desktop platform that work with the `flutter` tool's in-progress desktop support.
+For Windows and Linux, the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding) has simple runners for each desktop platform that work with the `flutter` tool's in-progress desktop support, which you can add to your own project.
 See the READMEs there for details.

-For any platform **be sure to read the 'Flutter Application Requirements' section below!**
+**Be sure to read the 'Flutter Application Requirements' section below!**

 ### `run` and `build`

-`flutter run` and `flutter build` are supported on all three platforms once you have added the necessary platform directory to your project (see `create` above).
+`flutter run` and `flutter build` are supported on all desktop platforms once you have added the necessary platform directory to your project (see `create` above).
 Breaking changes are still common on Windows and Linux however, so you should expect to need to get the latest runners from flutter-desktop-embedding after any Flutter update.

 Only debug mode is currently supported for Windows and Linux.

 ### Plugins

-#### macOS

-Plugin tooling is implemented for macOS:
-- To create a plugin, just use `flutter create -t plugin` as normal.
-If you have followed the tooling instructions above to enable macOS support, the resulting plugin will include macOS.
-- To use a plugin with macOS support, add it to `pubspec.yaml`; `flutter` will automatically add the necessary native code to your project, as with iOS or Android.

-#### Windows and Linux

-Plugin tooling is not yet implemented.
+Plugin tooling for Windows and Linux is not yet implemented.
 For now you must manually update your native build (`vcxproj`, `Makefile`) to build each plugin, include its header, register it, and link its shared library with the executable.
 See the [plugins section of the flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding/tree/master/plugins) for an example plugin to use as a starting point for building your own, and for details on using plugins built from that example.

 ## Flutter Application Requirements

-Because desktop platforms are not yet fully supported by the Flutter framework, existing Flutter applications are likely to require slight modifications to run.
+Because Windows and Linux are not yet fully supported by the Flutter framework, existing Flutter applications are likely to require slight modifications to run.

 ### Target Platform Override

-Most applications targeting Windows and/or Linux will need to override the target platform for the application to one of the supported values in order to avoid 'Unknown platform' exceptions, to work around the fact that [those platforms are not yet valid `TargetPlatform` values](https://github.com/flutter/flutter/issues/31366).
+Most applications will need to override the target platform for the application to one of the supported values in order to avoid 'Unknown platform' exceptions, to work around the fact that [those platforms are not yet valid `TargetPlatform` values](https://github.com/flutter/flutter/issues/31366).